yangle293/FDRnet/README.md

     python example/locfdr_compute.py example/TCGA_BRCA_SNV.txt

-We can identify a subnetwork around TP53 gene by running the following code:
+There are two ways to use our algorithm.
+First, users can try to identify a subnetwork around any gene regardless of its local FDR score by using `-se gene_name` option (possible no solution) to show a local picture of perturbation.
+Second, users can obtain a landscape of all perturbed regions in the whole network by using `-se all` as shown in our paper.
+Running with this option will return a set of significantly perturbed subnetworks around all the seeds (a gene has local FDR score less than the given bound B).
+See the supplemental information of our paper for details.
+Here, we use the famous cancer gene TP53 as an example, that is, we can identify a subnetwork around TP53 gene by running the following code:

     python src/FDRnet_main.py -igi example/irefindex9_index_gene -iel example/irefindex9_edge_list -igl example/TCGA_BRCA_SNV_lfdr.txt -ofn example/test.csv -se TP53